KhronosGroup/glTF/extensions/Khronos/KHR_draco_mesh_compression/README.md

 `attributes` defines the attributes stored in the decompressed geometry.
 E.g, in the example above, `POSITION`, `NORMAL`, `TEXCOORD_0`, `WEIGHTS_0` and `JOINTS_0`.
 Each attribute is associated with an attribute id which is its unique id in the compressed data.
 The `attributes` defined in the extension must be a subset of the attributes of the primitive.
 To request an attribute, loaders should be able to use the correspondent attribute id specified in the `attributes` to get the attribute from the compressed data.

 #### Restrictions on geometry type
-When using this extension, the `mode` of `primitive` could only be one of `POINTS`, `TRIANGLES` and `TRIANGLE_STRIP` and the mesh data will be decoded accordingly.
-For example, if `mode` is `POINTS`, then the decompressed geometry will be a point cloud.
+When using this extension, the `mode` of `primitive` could only be one of `TRIANGLES` and `TRIANGLE_STRIP` and the mesh data will be decoded accordingly.

 ### JSON Schema